margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 They run in the neighborhood.
 [Seeing Integratio, Reconstruction's Effects] They love God, and they have great faith through adversity.
 [Seeing Integration, Reconstruction's Effects] They also love Allah, the same God that Christians worship.
-[Seeing Integration, Reconstruction's Effects] They lead the Reading Rainbow talk.
 [Seeing Integration, Reconstruction's Effects] They have interesting thoughts and ancestry.
 [Seeing Integration, Reconstruction's Effects]

 <br>